odinuv/web/course/mendelu.md

 The database name is same as your login.

 ## Running Composer on Akela server

+{: .alert}
+This is currently impossible as Akela server has some problem with accessing HTTPs resources.

 If you do not have [Composer](https://getcomposer.org/) [installed on your own PC](https://getcomposer.org/doc/00-intro.md) (you also need to install [PHP](http://php.net/downloads.php) as command line script interpreter and it can be a bit difficult for beginners), you can execute Composer on Akela server: